elcicd/el-CICD-docs/tutorial.md

 In summary, the pipeline will do the following:

-* Download the Project Information Repository, and find and parse the `test-cicd` project definition
+* Download the Project Information Repository, and find and parse the `test-cicd` Project Definition File
-* Confirms the `devops` group's Non-prod Automation Server, a persistent Jenkins instance, does not exist, so it
+* Confirms the `devops` RBAC group's Non-prod Automation Server, a persistent Jenkins instance, does not exist, so it
     * Creates the `devops-cicd-non-prod` namespace
     * Creates the persistent Jenkins instance from a stock OpenShift template
     * Creates all the Non-prod Automation Server's pipeline (defined by BuildConfigs)
     * Copies all read-only el-CICD credentials into the new Jenkins pod instance
-* Confirms the `test-cicd` enviroments do not exist
+* Confirms the `test-cicd` environments do not exist
     * Creates each namespace per the `test-cicd` definition for _dev_, _qa_, and _stg_
-* Creates a Build-To-Dev Pipeline for each microservice in the project (6 in total, defined by BuildConfigs))
+* Creates a Build-To-Dev Pipeline for each microservice in the project (6 in total, defined by BuildConfigs)
 * Configures each microservice's Git repository
     * Creates and pushes a deploy key
-    * Pushes a webhook (non-functional for this demo, since CRC isn't accessible)
+    * Pushes a webhook (non-functional for this demo, since CRC isn't accessible from GitHub)
-* Adds the correct pull secret to each namespace created
+* Adds the correct pull secret for the image repositories to each namespace created

-As you can see, the `non-prod-project-onboarding` Pipeline creates and configures a great deal in order to get a project moving.
-If you enter the following commands in a terminal, you can see an example of the namespaces and secrets created:
+As you can see, the `non-prod-project-onboarding` Pipeline creates and configures a great deal in order to get a project onboard.
+If you enter the following commands in a terminal, you can see an all of the namespaces and example of the Sealed Secrets and Secrets created:

 ```
+    oc get projects | grep test-cicd

     oc project test-cicd-dev
     oc get sealedsecrets,secrets

+    oc get sealedsecret el-cicd-image-repo-dev-pull-secret -o yaml
+    oc get secret el-cicd-image-repo-dev-pull-secret -o yaml
 ```

-You should see a `el-cicd-image-repo-dev-pull-secret` Sealed Secret and Secret in the namespace.
+You should see a `el-cicd-image-repo-dev-pull-secret` Sealed Secret and Secret in the namespace, demonstrating the Sealed Secret was decrypted properly, and the Secret is being managed by the Sealed Secret controller.
+Looking inside the Sealed Secret and Secret will show you what that looks like.
 Checking the _qa_ and _stg_ namespaces will have a similar result.

 #### Confirm the Configuration of the `test-cicd` Project in Jenkins